sanjiwan-11/sanjiwan-11/README.md

 👯 I’m looking to collaborate with people that are constantly pushing each other<br>
 🤝 I’m looking for help with Python in Data Analytics<br>
 💬 Ask me about OUter Space,Black hole, <br>
-⚡ Fun fact: I like to explore new places on my bike
+⚡ Fun fact: I like to explore new places on my bike and love to watch Anime favourite is ONE PIECE 🏴‍☠️

 ## 🌐 Socials: